KoljaB/TurnVoice/README.md

 - [Reddit](https://www.reddit.com/user/Lonligrin)
 - [EMail](mailto:kolja.beigel@web.de)

-🌟 if you like this library please star the repo 🌟
+If you like the repo please leave a star ✨ 🌟 ✨